Newton International Fellowship

 Awards include a contribution to the overheads incurred, at a rate of 50% of the total award to the visiting researcher.

 Applications are initially reviewed by two members of the Newton International Fellowships panel and then shortlisted.
 The applications are then reviewed again by the panel and the final decision is made, and applicants will be notified of the result in August 2015.

 The Sino-British Fellowship Trust and the K.C.
 Wong Foundation provide the Royal Society with funding to support 3 scientists who make applications within physical, natural sciences and engineering to the Newton International Fellowship scheme.
 The selected individuals must be Chinese nationals and be based in China at the time of application.

 It is not possible to apply directly for this private funding.
 Instead, eligible candidates are selected from all the shortlisted Newton International Fellowship applications.

 These private fellowships are for a continuous duration of 2 years.
-They do not include FEC or contribution to overheads nor the alumn i funding that Newton International Fellows may receive.
 The project has to be as outlined in the original application but is not branded as a Newton International Fellowship.